YokoyamaLab/efficient-geo-crawler/README.md

 # Efficient Geo Crawler
-This app is a GIS to crawl nearby place data in a target area with [Google Places API](https://cloud.google.com/maps-platform/places) and visualize them quickly.
-You can crawl place data with Intersection-based Method (Proposed Method) and Grid-based Method (Baseline Method), and then compare their efficiency.
+This web app is to crawl nearby place data in a target area with [Google Places API](https://cloud.google.com/maps-platform/places) and visualize them quickly.
+You can crawl place data with Road-based Method (Proposed Method) and Grid-based Method (Baseline Method), and then compare their efficiency.<br>
+The proposed method updated.
+Please check [dev branch](https://github.com/YokoyamaLab/efficient-geo-crawler/tree/dev) to new version.

 ## Demo
 [Sample is Here.](https://efficient-geo-crawler.herokuapp.com/)
 ![demo-gif](./demo/demo.gif)

 ## Quick Start
-This GIS is designed to run on your Heroku environment.<br>
+This app is designed to run on your Heroku environment.<br>
 You need [Heroku account](https://signup.heroku.com/) before quick start.

 ```